DevRel-Foundation/.github/profile/README.md

 All documentation is made available by the Developer Relations Foundation under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+This means that anyone contributing to or using this documentation—including managers, working groups, and users—must follow the terms of this license.
+In simple terms:

+- You are free to share and adapt the content (copy, redistribute, remix, transform)
+- But **you must give proper credit to the Developer Relations Foundation**
+- You also need to indicate if changes were made

+### How to reference if reusing the content as-is (without modifications):

+*This documentation includes material from the Developer Relations Foundation, available under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).*

+### How to reference adapting or modifying the content:

+*This documentation is adapted from materials originally created by the Developer Relations Foundation, available under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Changes have been made from the original.*

 [charter]: https://github.com/DevRel-Foundation/governance/blob/main/Technical_Charter_v1.0.adoc
 [calendar]:https://lists.dev-rel.org/g/community/calendar
 [discord]: https://discord.gg/ukMnmFjw43